 An in-depth study of a selected advanced chemistry topic or topics under the direction of a chemistry faculty member.
 The grade is based on a written report of the study and/or oral exam.

 FDSC 161 Introduction to Food Science and Technology (Gen. Ed.
-Goal 6, Lab)
+Domain II-B, Lab)